kalaa91/react-voting-app/README.md

 - [x] Use React Hooks, lazy and Suspense APIs.
 - [x] Explore [styled components](https://styled-components.com/) as a CSS-in-js library.
 - [x] Configure unit, Integration and E2E tests.
-- [x] Publish the app on github pages.
+- [x] Autodeploy the app on github pages using github Actions.
+- [x] Enable running the app through docker image.

 ## Run the app